argahv/sisyphus-academica/CONTRIBUTING.md

 - Prefer `requests` over `urllib` for new code

 ## Pull Request Process

+> New to pull requests?
+See the [First-Contributor Guide](docs/first-contributor.md) for a full walkthrough.

 1. **Fork the repo** and create your branch from `main`
 2. **If adding code, add tests first** (or at minimum verify existing tests pass)